wagtail/wagtail/docs/reference/hooks.rst

         menu_items[:] = [item for item in menu_items if item.name != 'action-submit']

-  The order of items in this list determines the menu ordering, and the first item in the list will be selected as the default action.
+  The ``construct_page_action_menu`` hook is called after the menu items have been sorted by their order attributes, and so setting a menu item's order will have no effect at this point.
+Instead, items can be reordered by changing their position in the list, with the first item being selected as the default action.
 For example, to change the default action to Publish:

   .. code-block:: python